Cassell's Hamburgers: History

 The restaurant was founded as Cassell's Patio by Alvin Cassell in 1948.
 It was originally located on Wilshire Boulevard across the street from Bullocks Wilshire before relocating to 6th Street near Berendo Street.
 It was known for serving hamburgers, patty melts, and pie.
 The hamburgers came in two sizes, a third of a pound or two thirds of a pound, and were made of USDA Prime beef.
 Cassell served freshly made items including mayonnaise, potato salad, and lemonade.
 He did not originally serve French fries, instead offering sides like potato salad, fruit, and potato chips.
 Cassell made the choice not to offer fries because he felt that "the more things you do, the less chance there is of reaching perfection."

 Al Cassell attempted to franchise the business during the mid-1980s, but the other operations were considered inferior and closed shortly after opening.
 Cassell retired during the 1990s and sold his business to Helen Kim, who added french fries to the menu, along with turkey burgers and veggie burgers.

 The restaurant closed in 2012 before reopening a few blocks away in December 2014.
 The restaurant is currently located in the Hotel Normandie at the corner of 6th and Normandie, It is owned by Jingbo Lou, executive chef Christian Page and Page's wife, pastry chef Elia Aboumrad.
 Lou is also the owner of the hotel.

 A new location with an expanded menu was opened on 8th Street in Downtown Los Angeles in October 2018, and only to close five years later in September 2023 due to the impact of the COVID-19 pandemic on the restaurant industry.

-After the Eighth Street closed in 2023, Page and associates opened a third location in mid-2024 on Alpine Street on the edge of Chinatown in another commercial development owned and renovated by Lou.
+After the Eighth Street closed in 2023, Lou and associates opened a third location in mid-2024 on Alpine Street on the edge of Chinatown in another commercial development owned and renovated by Lou.

 During the late 2010s, Cassell's briefly had a temporary restaurant at Indian Wells for the Indian Wells Open and a restaurant at Terminal 1 of Los Angeles International Airport.

+Some after 2022, Page and Aboumrad decided to leave California and dropped their associations with Cassell's to focus on the couple's out-of-state restaurants.